jhelsas/sphalerite/Medium-publication/How to reason about numerical code optimization on modern processors - Part 1  The big picture.md

 ​	This is a linear index, which is what linear translation from 3D to 1D would happen using a [multi-dimensional array](https://stackoverflow.com/questions/22259306/indexing-multidimensional-arrays-in-c), credible solution for collapsing the data into cells, but it does have a somewhat inconvenient feature: even if you have to boxes with the same `kx` and `ky`, `kz` and `kz+1` will produce values that are `Nx*Ny` apart, so most of the boxes that are spatially close will be mapped into hashes that are quite far apart.
 In the `y` direction is a bit less dramatic, but no better in practice.
 This can have consequences for performance and will be discussed later.

 ​	 Though it is not possible to create a hash that will **always** map nearby cells in 3D to nearby hashes, it is possible to create a hashes that will perform like that **most of the time**.
 Examples of hashes are the [Hilbert Curve hash](https://en.wikipedia.org/wiki/Hilbert_curve#Applications_and_mapping_algorithms) and the [Morton Z-order Curve hash](https://en.wikipedia.org/wiki/Hilbert_curve#Applications_and_mapping_algorithms) (MZC), the later which was used in this work.
 The MZC hash uses bit interleaving of the 2D or 3D indices to create a composite number that encodes the 3D position while still preserving a fair amount of spatial locality.
 From the **point of view of the developer** all you need to know is: How you choose the $3D$ to $1D$ mapping matters, find a library which implements the hash you like, don't fuss to much about afterwards.
-Also, MZC is a good default.
+Also, MZC is a good default for this kind of spatial mapping problems.

 ​	![600px-Z-curve.svg](https://upload.wikimedia.org/wikipedia/commons/3/30/Z-curve.svg)